codewars/docs/content/training/getting-started/registering.md

 ## Your first challenge

-It's an entry level task which you need to solve to prove your dedication and commitment to learning.
+It's an entry-level task which you need to solve to prove your dedication and commitment to learning.
 Let's see...

 ![first task](./img/registering_02_multiply_initial.png)

 Task says: "The code does not execute properly.
 Try to figure out why."
 Let's take a closer look at it...
 Of course!
-Some tiny detail is missing, and it causes compilation error!
+Some tiny detail is missing, and it causes a compilation error!
 Let's put it in place, fix the code, and click `SUBMIT`.
-Server will process our solution and... after a short while, tests report is presented to you.
+The server will process our solution and... after a short while, the test report is presented to you.
 If you made a mistake and your answer is not correct, don't worry!
 Just click `TRY AGAIN` and fix your solution.

 ![retry](./img/registering_03_multiply_wrong_answer.png)

-If your answer is correct, you will experience the best little thing in a life of a coder _[citation needed]_: **green tests**!
+If your answer is correct, you will experience the best little thing in the life of a coder _[citation needed]_: **green tests**!
 Congratulations!

 ![success](./img/registering_04_multiply_success.png)